nightroman/FarNet/FSharpFar/README.md

 Use `[ShiftEnter]` for evaluating and `[Tab]` for code completion.
 The output of evaluated code is appended to the end with the text markers `(*(` and `)*)`.

-Note, interactive sessions are closed automatically when you edit and save related configuration and source files in the same Far Manager.
-On editing these files externally you may need to reset affected sessions manually.

 The structure of interactive text in the editor:

 ```